Marketing analysts are valuable professionals supporting the marketing efforts every company needs

-The median salary for a market research analyst is $63,790, according to the U.S. Bureau of Labor Statistics.
+The median salary for a market research analyst is $63,790, according to the U.S. Bureau of Labor Statistics (BLS).

 There’s a need in most fields

 Most industries require market research, making this one of the most in-demand jobs in various fields.
-You may work in a range of industries throughout your career or choose one that interests you the most.
-This includes fields such as education, consumer product development, finance, and the food industry.
+You may work in a range of industries throughout your career, or choose one that interests you the most.
+This includes fields such as education, consumer product development, finance, the food industry, and beyond.

 There’s high job satisfaction

-Many people who work as marketing analysts have a good work-life balance because they work set hours with weekends off.
+Many marketing analysts have a good work-life balance because they work set hours with weekends off.
 They also tend to have ample job security because most companies need their services.
 As a result, many people — whether in entry-level or higher levels of marketing research and analysis — maintain good overall job satisfaction.